-Salonen has an extensive recording career.
-His Violin Concerto, winner of the 2012 University of Louisville Grawemeyer Award for Music Composition and premiered with the Los Angeles Philharmonic in 2009, was released on Deutsche Grammophon with Leila Josefowicz in 2012; the disc also contains his orchestral work Nyx with the Finnish Radio Symphony Orchestra.
-Deutsche Grammophon has also released a portrait CD of his orchestral works performed by the Finnish Radio Symphony Orchestra and conducted by the composer, as well as a CD with Salonen's Piano Concerto and his works Helix and Dichotomie.
+Salonen has an extensive and varied recording career.
+An album of Henri Dutilleux's Correspondances, recorded with the Orchestre Philharmonique de Radio France in the presence of the composer, was released in 2013 by Deutsche Grammophon on the composer’s 97th birthday.
+Also that year, Sony completed a project that began with Salonen and the Los Angeles Philharmonic nearly 30 years ago: a two-disc set of the orchestral works of Lutos?awski, released in what would have been the composer’s 100th year.
+In 2012 he recorded a disc of Saariaho's La Passion de Simone with the Finnish Radio Symphony Orchestra and Dawn Upshaw.
+Deutsche Grammophon has also released a portrait CD of Salonen’s orchestral works performed by the Finnish Radio Symphony Orchestra and conducted by the composer, as well as a CD with Salonen's Piano Concerto and his works Helix and Dichotomie.
 The latter, with the Los Angeles Philharmonic and Yefim Bronfman, was nominated for a Grammy in 2009.
 A CD of five of his orchestral works is available on Sony.
-2012 saw the release of the first ever recording of Shostakovich's previously undiscovered opera prologue Orango with the Los Angeles Philharmonic, conducted by Salonen, on Deutsche Grammophon.
-In addition, a new album of one of Henri Dutilleux's most important works recorded with the Orchestre Philharmonique de Radio France in the presence of the composer will be released in 2012 on Deutsche Grammophon.
-In 2009, a new collaboration with the Philharmonia Orchestra's partner label Signum was launched with the release of a live recording of Schoenberg's Gurrelieder; other recent and forthcoming recordings with the Philharmonia on Signum include Berlioz's Symphonie Fantastique and Mahler's sixth and ninth symphonies.
-On Deutsche Grammophon, Salonen's recordings include a DVD of Kaija Saariaho's opera L'Amour de Loin (with the Finnish National Opera) as well as two CDs with Hélène Grimaud featuring works by Pärt and Schumann.
-His first recording with the Los Angeles Philharmonic for Deutsche Grammophon (Stravinsky's Rite of Spring – the first CD recording at Walt Disney Concert Hall) was nominated for a Grammy in 2007.
+2012 saw the release of his recording of Shostakovich's previously undiscovered opera prologue Orango with the Los Angeles Philharmonic.
+In 2009 a new collaboration with the Philharmonia Orchestra's partner label, Signum, was launched with the release of a live recording of Schoenberg's Gurrelieder; other recent recordings with the Philharmonia on Signum include Berlioz's Symphonie Fantastique and Mahler's sixth and ninth symphonies.
+Salonen's 2008 recording of Schoenberg's Violin Concerto and Sibelius' Violin Concerto with Hilary Hahn and the Swedish Radio Symphony Orchestra won a Grammy Award.
+Other recordings include a DVD of Kaija Saariaho's opera L'Amour de loin, with the Finnish National Opera, as well as two CDs with Hélène Grimaud featuring works by Pärt and Schumann.
+The first CD recorded at Walt Disney Concert Hall, Salonen's recording of Stravinsky's Rite of Spring with the Los Angeles Philharmonic, was nominated for a Grammy in 2007.

-Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for his composition Floof in 1992 and the Siena Prize, given by the Accademia Chigiana in 1993; he is the first conductor ever to receive it.
-In 1995, he received the Royal Philharmonic Society's Opera Award and two years later the society's Conductor Award.
+Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for his work Floof in 1992 and the Siena Prize, given by the Accademia Chigiana in 1993; he is the first conductor to receive it.
+In 1995 he received the Royal Philharmonic Society's Opera Award and two years later, its Conductor Award.
 Salonen was awarded the Litteris et Artibus medal, one of Sweden's highest honors, by the King of Sweden in 1996.
-In 1998, the French government awarded him the rank of Officier de l'ordre des Arts et des Lettres.
-Salonen was also honored with the Pro Finlandia Medal of the Order of the Lion of Finland.
-In 2003, the Sibelius Academy in Finland gave him an honorary doctorate and two years later Salonen won the Helsinki Medal.
+In 1998 the French government awarded him the rank of Officier of the Ordre des Arts et des Lettres.
+Salonen was also honored with the Pro Finlandia Medal of the Order of the Lion of Finland and the Helsinki Medal.
+Most recently he was honored with the 2014 Nemmers Composition Prize, which includes a residency at the Henry and Leigh Bienen School of Music at Northwestern University and performances by the Chicago Symphony Orchestra.
 To date, Salonen has received seven honorary doctorates in four different countries.
-Musical America named him its Musician of the Year on 2006.
-He was elected as an honorary member of the American Academy of Arts and Sciences in 2010.
+Musical America named him its Musician of the Year in 2006, and he was elected an honorary member of the American Academy of Arts and Sciences in 2010.

 Management by Fidelio Arts: fidelioarts.com